 Other Ways To Get Money & Make Purchases

-Pre-Paid Debit Cards: Pre-paid cards are becoming more popular but I don’t recommend them.
-There are multiple extra fee — You have to buy the card, pay to add money to the card, fees for canceling and cashing out your card.
+Pre-Paid Debit Cards: Pre-paid cards are becoming more popular, but I don’t recommend them.
+There are multiple extra fees — You have to buy the card, pay to add money to the card, fees for canceling and cashing out your card.
 Then there are usually fees for just using your card.
 You should read the terms closely before you choose this option.
-One nice thing is that someone back home can add money to the card (although you can do this with debit cards too) so it might come in useful in emergencies.
+One nice thing is that someone back home can add money to the card (although you can do this with debit cards too), so it might be useful in emergencies.

 Money Exchange Offices:Every major airport and train station will have a currency exchange booth/office.
 You “sell” your currency and they’ll exchange it for the local currency.
 These places charge a commission and the exchange rates are always in their favor.